 Started in 2015 by Kent State University’s Cleveland Urban Design Collaborative (CUDC), the program supports the CUDC's Design Diversity initiative by raising awareness in African American and Latino communities about the range of design careers available to youth.
 MOOS workshops expose students to design thinking and making, employing interdisciplinary approaches from architecture, landscape architecture, urban design, planning, and graphic design.

 In addition to CUDC staff and graduate students in KSU's College of Architecture & Environmental Design, a diverse team of design professionals and local residents lead the workshops.
-Collaborating closely with youth team members, MOOS workshop leaders include the following local and nationally renowned designers:
+Collaborating closely with youth team members, MOOS workshop leaders include local and nationally renowned designers.

 For more information on MOOS or request to launch the program in your neighborhood, please feel free to Contact Us.